How to stop your pizza base from going soggy

 Using the microwave to reheat pizza usually leads to floppy results, but you can get a crispy base on your reheated pizza by microwaving it on a piece of paper towel.
-The paper towel will soak up any steam underneath, keeping sogginess away.
-You can also reduce the power level of your microwave to get a more crisp result.
+The paper towel will soak up any steam underneath, keeping it crisp.
+You can also reduce the power level of your microwave to get a better slice.

 Use these tips and you'll have crisp pizza!
 Find plenty of recipes for pizza dough and toppings to make your own perfect homemade pizza here on myfoodbook, see some of them below.